Manny Barreda

-Manuel Antonio Barreda (born October 8, 1988) is a Mexican-American professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
-He has previously played in Major League Baseball (MLB) for the Baltimore Orioles.
+Manuel Antonio Barreda (born October 8, 1988) is a Mexican-American professional baseball pitcher for the Charros de Jalisco of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and in the Chinese Professional Baseball League (CPBL) for the Wei Chuan Dragons.
 Barreda was drafted by the New York Yankees in the 12th round of the 2007 MLB draft.

 Career

 New York Yankees

 Barreda was drafted by the New York Yankees in the 12th round, 394th overall, of the 2007 Major League Baseball draft.
 He made his professional debut with the rookie-level Gulf Coast League Yankees, recording a 5–0 record and 3.00 ERA in 11 appearances.
 In 2008, Barreda recorded a 2.65 ERA in 6 games with the team.

 Barreda split the 2009 season between the Single-A Charleston RiverDogs and the GCL Yankees, posting a 3.12 ERA in 16 appearances between the two teams.
 The following year, he split the season between the Low-A Staten Island Yankees and Charleston, recording a cumulative 3.33 ERA in 13 appearances.
 In 2011, Barreda played in 45 games for Charleston, pitching to a 4–3 record and 4.50 ERA with 82 strikeouts in 74.0 innings of work.
 For the 2012 season, Barreda played in High-A with the Tampa Yankees, registering a 5–3 record and 3.95 ERA with 60 strikeouts in 57.0 innings pitched.
 In 2013, Barreda split the year between Tampa and the Double-A Trenton Thunder, logging a 2–3 record and 4.02 ERA in 38 appearances.
 In 2014, Barreda recorded a 4–1 record and 3.40 ERA in 30 games before he was released by the organization on July 15, 2014.